oskarsh/Yin-Yang/README.md

 Yin-Yang was designed to be updated by the install.sh script which will simply replace the existing Yin-Yang installation.
 If you plan on updating there is currently no "auto update" and it is recommended to **star** or **watch** this repository and reclone it if a new version is released.

 You can update Yin-Yang by simply clone this repository and run the install again, it will update everything and you should be good to go.

+## Autostart

+You can use the System settings and add Yin-Yang to autostart via the KDE autostart manager.